nickzoic/nick.zoic.org/art/failed-to-set-dtr-rts-systemd-modemmanager/index.md

 title: 'SystemD ModemManager: failed to set dtr/rts'
 ---

-If you're working with embedded devices which present themselves as UARTS, you've probably already noticed an annoying thing called ModemManager which tries to talk to anything called `/dev/ttyACM*`.
+If you're working with embedded devices which present themselves as UARTs, you've probably already noticed an annoying thing called ModemManager which tries to talk to anything called `/dev/ttyACM*`.
 This can cause 'device in use' errors when you first configure the device, or mysterious hangs while using the device.